realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module4/README.md

 Decorator: Used in Python to add extra behavior to functions without having to modify the code

 Exhausted: When resources are used completely and programs are getting blocked by not having more access to those resources

+Garbage collector: A tool in charge of freeing the memory that's no longer in use